MicrosoftDocs/memdocs/memdocs/intune/enrollment/android-corporate-owned-work-profile-enroll.md

 * The private space is considered a personal profile.
 Microsoft Intune doesn't support mobile device management within the private space or provide technical support for devices that attempt to enroll the private space.

 * Any policies you deploy to an enrolled private space is scoped to the private space, not the entire device.

-* After enrollment, if users add and attempt to enroll the private space, Intune will initiate the device administrator enrollment process.
-This will cause two enrollment records to appear in the Microsoft Intune admin center for this device: one under work profile management and one under Android administrator management.

 ## Next steps
 - [Deploy Android apps](../apps/apps-deploy.md)